migtools/mig-controller/HACKING.md

 ![Jaeger](./images/jaeger_guide/jaeger_trace_opts.png)

 Here you can view statistics grouped either by Service or Operation name.
-I find that the operation name view is useful for understanding which phases have the longest active running time.
-You can turn on *color highlighting* with the checkbox in the top-right corner. to emphasize phases that spent the most time running.
+The operation name view is useful for understanding which phases have the longest active running time.
+You can turn on *color highlighting* with the checkbox in the top-right corner to emphasize phases that spent the most time running.

 ![Jaeger](./images/jaeger_guide/jaeger_span_stats.png)